zacharydwyer/cis237assignment6/README.md

 ## Known Problems, Issues, And/Or Errors in the Program
+None known

+## Bugs Fixed
-* Creation now works, but it does so by creating a unique ID with Guid.
+* Creating an item in the database now works, but it does so by creating a unique ID with Guid.
 IDs accepted by the database are, at max, 10 chars.
-I have to truncate the Guid's string in order for it to work.
+I have to truncate the Guid's string value in order for it to work.
 Who's to say one of those times results in a non-unique string value since Guid doesn't ensure uniqueness if you cut it down to 10 characters.
 I would "increment" the ID but that would require a search through the entire database at first which might be slow.
-* Searching by "isActive" doesn't work.
+* Searching by "isActive" now works